ropensci/europepmc/cran-comments.md

 ---

-This submission fixes warnings and note reported by CRAN Package Check Results for europepmc.
+This submission implements recent API changes, provides new functionalities and improved documentation.

 Thanks!